MaxwellKJr/MaxwellKJr/README.md

 ----------------------------------------
 I am a software developer who aims to create visually appealing software and apps that provide solutions with wonderful User Experiences.
 * 🌍  Based in Malawi
-* 🧠  In late 2022, I shifted my focus to Mobile App Development, currently my focus is with: **Flutter**, and **Swift**
+* 🧠  In late 2022, I shifted my focus to Mobile App Development, currently my focus is on: **Flutter**, and **Swift**
-* 🖥️  See my portfolio at https://bymjcodes.netlify.app, I write nice things there 👀
+* 🖥️  See my portfolio at https://bymjcodes.com, I write nice things there 👀
 * ✉️   Feel free to reach me at [maxwellkjr@gmail.com](mailto:maxwellkjr@gmail.com)
 * 🤝  Despite my current love being mobile app development, I'm open to collaborating on [Laravel](https://laravel.com), React-based, and [Astro](https://astro.build) web projects
 * ⚡  I love fantasy novels.
 My favorite novel is the Blade Itself (Book One of The First Law Trilogy).